 Morrison Foerster’s Government Contracts Insights blog provides an in-depth analysis of news, developments, and trends impacting government contracting and procurement.
 Through Insights, attorneys from our nationally recognized Government Contracts and Public Procurement practice will offer a real-time assessment of the statutory, regulatory, legal, and business-related developments that are shaping the industry.
 This blog will also examine a full array of U.S. and non-U.S. public procurement issues, mindful that our clients compete in a global marketplace.

 Read about our Authors.

 Never miss a post.
 Subscribe to get real-time updates.

 By: James M. Koukios and Charles E. DurossIn order to provide an overview for busy in-house counsel and compliance professionals, we summarize below some of the most important international anti-corruption developments from the past month, with links to primary resources.
-This month we ask: What leadership changes were made in the... ›
+This month we ask: What did several federal courts have to... ›

 U.S. Government Announces New Federal Funding Opportunities Related to COVID-19

 By: Tina D. ReynoldsThe Biomedical Advanced Research and Development Authority ( BARDA ), part of the U.S Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response, has modified an existing broad agency announcement (BAA) through which it will award government funding... ›

 February 2020 Bid Protest Roundup (Law360 Spotlight)

 By: Sandeep N. NandivadaThis installment of our monthly Law360 bid protest spotlight features three noteworthy decisions from the Government Accountability Office (“GAO”) concerning reprocurement contracts, timeliness rules, and discussions.
 Steel Point Solutions, LLC addresses the proper scope of reprocurement contracts.
 Vizocom provides a cautionary tale for contractors... ›